 It’s inevitable that weeds will emerge in your garden paths, patio pavers or driveway over time.
 Cracks hold a surprising amount of organic matter and the moisture that seeps into them may stay longer than expected, which is a perfect bed for grass and weed seeds.

-Here are a few methods you can use to get rid of weeds in block paving:
+Here are a few methods you can use to get rid of weeds and grass between pavers:

 While time-consuming, manually picking weeds is an effective method when using the right tools.
 Pulling is especially effective for weeds with taproots.
 It’s important to dampen the soil so you can pull weeds up easily and remove as much of the root system as you can.
 Be careful to not break off the roots though; if the roots remain in the soil, more weeds will continue to grow.
 Wear tight-fitting gloves to protect your hands not only from being dirty and wet from the soil, but from the hazardous living organisms in the damp soil as well.
 You might find it more comfortable to wear knee pads during long periods of kneeling and crouching.
 If you’re working on your knees close to your crops, short-handled tools are best.
 On the other hand, long-handled tools allow you to work while standing, which is especially great if you have large areas to cover.
 Get familiar with the different kinds of tools, like the long-handled garden hoe and garden cultivator, then read more about the best weeding tools.